cysouw/diathesis/text/c07_reflexive.md

 ### [ NP ] Obligatory accusative reflexive+governed preposition {#sec:reflexive-obligatory-reflexive-preposition}

-A widespread phenomenon are verbs with an obligatory accusative *sich* with a governed preposition (see [@sec:prepositions-delimiting-governed-prepositional-phrases]), like *entschließen* 'to decide' [@next a,b].
+A widespread phenomenon are verbs with an obligatory accusative *sich* with a governed preposition (see [@sec:prepositions-delimiting-governed-prepositional-phrases] on defining governed prepositions), like *entschließen zu* 'to decide' [@next a,b].
+The verbs are listed below according to the preposition they govern.

 ::: ex
 a.
 Ich entschließe mich zu einer Reise.